jeltsch/cli-utilities/README.md

   * It uses the UTF-8 character encoding.

-Some of the utilities have additional requirements, which are stated in their documentation.
+Some of the utilities require additional software to be installed, which is stated in their documentation.

 ## Installation